Meagherq/apim-lab-terraform/apim-lab/4-policyExpressions/apimanagement-4-5-Mock Apis.md

   ![Terraform APIM Calc API Named Value collection policy](../../assets/images/tf-module-4-add-mock-reponse-policy.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create the mock responses policy for the Star Wars API operation.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create the mock responses policy for the Star Wars API operation.

 - Invoke the API to receive a `200` success with the mocked film data.